mike-herman/writings/new_repo_creation.md

 I don't create repos that often.
 So it's helpful to have a quick reference for how to do so quickly.

 This assumes you know how to create a local git repository via `git init` and understand basic git.
+It also assumes you already have a GitHub account and are familiar with GitHub.

 We'll assume we're creating a project called `simple-repo`.